Skip to main content

 How we serve Houston clients

 Patterson Law Group does not maintain a brick-and-mortar office in Houston.
-We serve Houston-area clients from our Fort Worth and San Antonio offices.
+We serve our Houston-area clients from our physical offices in Fort Worth, Arlington, and San Antonio.
+The initial case review is by phone or Zoom — at no cost — and our attorneys travel to Houston for depositions, mediations, court hearings, and trial.
+Signed retainers, medical authorizations, and settlement signings can all be handled remotely.
 We know that PIP and UM/UIM on your own auto policy generally apply to a pedestrian struck by an at-fault driver — a coverage path many pedestrians and their families never realize they have.
-We also handle the Texas Tort Claims Act notice windows when a City of Houston, Harris County, or METRO vehicle was involved.
+We also handle the Texas Tort Claims Act notice windows when a City of Houston, Harris County, METRO, or state-owned vehicle was involved, and we know the §552.001 et seq. right-of-way framework that decides comparative fault in Texas pedestrian cases.

 What to do after a Houston pedestrian crash

 5. Find witnesses.
 Pedestrian cases turn on independent-witness testimony.
-Get a name and phone number before they leave.
+Get a name and phone number before they leave the scene.
+Witnesses who walk away rarely come back.

 6. Do not give a recorded statement to the at-fault driver's insurer.
+Their adjusters are trained to get you to say things that limit your recovery — minimizing injury, undercutting fault, locking in low numbers.
 Refer them to us.
-We send preservation-of-evidence letters within hours for surrounding business surveillance and traffic-camera footage.
+We send preservation-of-evidence letters within hours for surrounding business surveillance, traffic-camera footage, doorbell-camera video, and the at-fault vehicle's ECM data before they can be overwritten or spoliated.

 Texas pedestrian law — what Houston pedestrians should know